This is how a heat loss survey works (MCS compliant)

 Climatic factors

 The standard outdoor temperature indicates how cold it can get at a location in winter.
-It is used to calculate the maximum heat load.
-According to DIN 12831, standard outdoor temperatures differ depending on the region in Germany.
+It is used to calculate the maximum heat loss.
+According to standards, standard outdoor temperatures differ depending on the region in Germany.
 A location in the Alps, for example, has a significantly lower standard temperature than a town in the Rhineland.
-These climatic differences have a direct effect on the heating load.
+These climatic differences have a direct effect on the heat loss.

 User behavior

 The target indoor temperature determines how warm a room should be heated.
-Standardised values specify that living rooms are heated to 20°C, bathrooms to 24°C and bedrooms to 18°C. In addition, the exchange of air through ventilation influences the heating load.
+Standardised values specify that living rooms are heated to 20°C, bathrooms to 24°C and bedrooms to 18°C. In addition, the exchange of air through ventilation influences the heat loss.
 Any ventilation results in heat losses, which are dependent on the air exchange rate.
 Controlled home ventilation with heat recovery can significantly reduce these losses.

-Here is an overview of the standardized room temperatures and air exchange rates in accordance with DIN EN 12831:
+Here is an overview of the standardised room temperatures and air exchange rates in compliance with standards:

 1. Determination of transmission heat losses